Comparing Stop-Smoking Medicines

 • You don't need a prescription.

-• You can use it whenever you feel stress, as long as you don't exceed the daily dose.
+• You can use it whenever you feel stressed or have cravings, as long as you don't exceed the daily dose.

 • It satisfies the need to have something in your mouth to take the place of a cigarette.

-• Side effects include cough, scratchy throat, and upset stomach.
+• Side effects can include a cough, a scratchy throat, and an upset stomach.

 • It may not be a good choice if you have asthma, allergies, or sinus problems.